Maliyo Games sets up game dev boot camp with Google in Africa

 Creating Maliyo

 Obi set up the company a decade ago because he saw the big growth in gaming, the strength of Africa in mobile phones, and his own desire to return to Africa and run a startup.
-At the time, he was living in London, and he wanted to return to Lago.
+At the time, he was living in London, and he wanted to return to Lagos.

 “This was part of the African rising generation, where between 2009 and 2014 there was a huge repatriation of people moving back from the West, back to Africa,” he said.
 “You started seeing the boom of e-commerce, ad tech, med tech, and fintech.”